beaubus/vue-itextarea/README.md

 <br>
 <br>

-Use tab to indent in textareas (tab got automatically replaced by spaces).
-Escape to unfocus or move to the next sibling.
+An intuitive package that enhances textareas by allowing the use of the Tab key for indentation, automatically replacing tabs with spaces.
+It also supports the use of the Escape key to either unfocus the textarea or move to the next sibling element.
+Simple and efficient for improving user text input experience.

 ![](demo.gif)